finos/tracdap/doc/modelling/tutorial/dynamic_io.rst

 .. note::
-    Calling :py:meth:`get_schema() <tracdap.rt.api.TracContext.get_schema>` returns a copy of the TRAC schema object.
+    Calling :py:meth:`get_schema() <tracdap.rt.api.TracContext.get_schema>` returns a copy of the schema object.
 If you want to manipulate it in your model code, for example to add or remove fields, that is perfectly fine and will not cause any adverse effects.
 This can be useful to create a dynamic output schema based on the contents of a dynamic input.
 Calling :py:meth:`get_schema() <tracdap.rt.api.TracContext.get_schema>` a second time at some later